 Create a zero-waste, temporary compost bin that you can actually build right over your garden at the end of the growing season (if you so wish) to break down all the good stuff in preparation for the following planting season.

 CONCRETE BLOCK BINS

-Concrete landscaping blocks and pavers are an excellent choice for composting containers, and also blend well into well manicured yards.
-This design combines blocks and a wire frame for easy compost access and good airflow.
+Concrete landscaping blocks and pavers are an excellent choice for composting containers, and also blend well into well-manicured yards.
+This design combines blocks and wireframe for easy compost access and good airflow.

 HINGED PALLET COMPOSTER

 Recycling pallets into a compost bin isn’t a new idea, but there are so many ways you can create a functioning composter that fits your needs through the use of the materials provided within a pallet.
 This bin includes a hinged door for quick access to materials.
 Create your own!